wasi-shah/Docker-AKS/Docker to AKS/README.md

 docker push wasishah102/babystep
 ```

-## Create an project, create an image, push to docker, run as Kubernetes pod and expose pod with Load Balancer service
+## Create a project, create an image, push to docker, run as Kubernetes pod and expose pod with Load Balancer service
 1. Install Docker
 2. Create a project in a folder
 3. Add or modify Dockerfile